Mithgol/nwglobal/README.md

 * Latest githubbed version: `npm install https://github.com/Mithgol/nwglobal/tarball/master`

-You may visit https://github.com/Mithgol/nwglobal#readme occasionally to read the latest `README`.

-The package's version is not planned to grow after changes when they happen in `README` only.
+You may visit https://github.com/Mithgol/nwglobal#readme occasionally to read the latest `README` because the package's version is not planned to grow after changes when they happen in `README` only.
 (However, `npm publish --force` may happen eventually.)

 # Example